How To Tell If Your Parent Is In Need Of A Caregiver?

 • Dressing and grooming

-• Moving from one place to another for example, bed to chair
+• Moving from one place to another, for example, from bed to chair

-They may also be unable to accomplish some of Instrumental Activities of Daily Living (IADL’s) which are;
+They may also be unable to accomplish some of the Instrumental Activities of Daily Living (IADLs), which are;

 • Managing Personal Finances